mrichtsfeld/forms-bridge/README.md

 Then you can rename your form fields `street` and `city` as `address.street` and `address.city` and cast them as strings.
 JSON fingers will create the nested array on your form submission payload and remove the original fields.

+## Addons

+Addons are moduls that allow Forms Bridge to be connected with special backends.
+This addons are available:

+1. **Odoo**: With this addon you can bridge your forms to Odoo over the JSON-RPC API.
+Fill the gap between your CMS and your ERP and scale up your business.
+2. **Google Sheets**: With this addon you can get your form submissions synchronized with google spreadsheets.
+Focus on your data, share it with your team and don't bother them with the wordpress admin page.

+To get more details about this addons, go the the [documentation](./docs/Addons.md).

 ## Developers